Martin Fehérváry: Washington Capitals

-As a restricted free agent following the season, Fehérváry was re-signed by the Capitals to a three-year, $8.025 million contract extension on 4 July 2023.
+As a restricted free agent following the 2022–23 season, Fehérváry was re-signed by the Capitals to a three-year, $8.025 million contract extension on 4 July 2023.

-On July 1, 2025, Fehervary signed a seven-year, $42 million contract extension with the Capitals, carrying an average annual value of $6 million through the 2032-33 season.
+On 1 July 2025, Fehervary signed a seven-year, $42 million contract extension with the Capitals, carrying an average annual value of $6 million through the 2032–33 season.

 International play

 As a native of Slovakia, Fehérváry has represented his home country at both the junior and senior international levels.
-He joined the Slovakia U17 team for the first time in 2015 while competing at the 2015 European Youth Olympic Festival.
-He then made his international debut during the 2016 IIHF World U18 Championships where he tallied three assists in five games.
-The following year, Fehérváry rejoined the Slovakia men's national under-18 ice hockey team for the 2017 World Junior Ice Hockey Championships but they were eliminated in the quarter-finals by Sweden.
+He joined the Slovakia under-17 team for the first time in 2015 while competing at the 2015 European Youth Olympic Festival.
+He then made his international debut during the 2016 World U18 Championships where he tallied three assists in five games.
+The following year, Fehérváry joined Slovakia junior team for the 2017 World Junior Championships but they were eliminated in the quarterfinals by Sweden.
 Following the elimination, Fehérváry was named as one of the teams's best three players at the tournament.
-In the same year, he also represented his home country at the 2017 IIHF World U18 Championships as co-captain alongside Marek Korencik.
+In the same year, he also represented his home country at the 2017 World U18 Championships as co-captain alongside Marek Korenčík.
 During the 2017 World U18 Championships, Fehérváry played top-four minutes and tallied two points through seven games.
-He was then invited to represent Slovakia men's national ice hockey team at the 2018 IIHF World Championship where he tallied two assists.
+He was then invited to represent Slovakia senior team at the 2018 World Championship where he tallied two assists.

-After making his senior debut in 2018, Fehérváry returned to the world juniors stage for the 2019 World Junior Ice Hockey Championships as team captain.
+After making his senior debut in 2018, Fehérváry returned to the world juniors stage for the 2019 World Junior Championships as team captain.
 As a result of his defensive skills, Fehérváry was given increased responsibility on the ice which included defending against the other top defencemen in the tournament.
-Fehérváry finished the tournament with one goal and four assists through five games played.
-Following this, he was again named to Slovakia's men's national ice hockey team for the 2019 IIHF World Championship.
+He finished the tournament with one goal and four assists through five games played.
+Following this, he was again named to Slovakia's senior team for the 2019 World Championship.

-Although Fehérváry was invited to represent Team Slovakia in the qualifying games for the 2022 Winter Olympics, an injury prohibited him from representing his home country at the tournament.
-He soon regained the chance to represent Slovakia at the international level during the 2022 IIHF World Championship following Washingtons elimination from the Stanley Cup playoffs.
+Although Fehérváry was invited to represent Slovakia in the qualifying games for the 2022 Winter Olympics, an injury prohibited him from representing his home country at the tournament.
+He soon regained the chance to represent Slovakia at the international level during the 2022 World Championship following Washington's elimination from the Stanley Cup playoffs.